 - The servicer will verify your eligibility and notify you of any adjustments you should make to qualify for PSLF.

-If your PSLF form is denied, look into the Temporary Expanded PSLF (TEPSLF) program.
+The DOE's 2021 changes also implement a process to review PSLF applications that are denied due to errors, and to allow borrowers to have their determinations reconsidered.
+You can also look into the Temporary Expanded PSLF (TEPSLF) program if you're denied.
 It offers limited expanded forgiveness for borrowers whose payments were made through an ineligible repayment plan.